-Genomic Medicine Sweden (GMS) was founded in 2018 with the aim of translating genomic innovation into clinical utility and implementing a sustainable precision medicine infrastructure in Sweden.
-GMS is nationally funded through the Swedish Innovation Agency Vinnova and also through the seven regions with university hospitals and through the universities with a medical faculty.
+Genomic Medicine Sweden was founded in 2018 with the aim of translating genomic innovation into clinical utility and implementing a sustainable precision medicine infrastructure in Sweden.
+Genomic Medicine Sweden is nationally funded through the Swedish Innovation Agency Vinnova and also through the seven regions with university hospitals and through the universities with a medical faculty.
 We bring together clinicians, researchers, private industry and patient organizations within a single organization with the goal of promoting and implementing precision medicine in healthcare and in conducting cutting-edge research and development.

 The Genomic Medicine Sweden (GMS) initiative aims to pave the way to precision medicine and ultimately improve healthcare across Sweden.
 This is high on the agenda for the Governmental Life Science Office of Sweden and one of three prioritized areas for Sweden as a life science nation.
 Improved diagnostics and individualized treatment will be accomplished through the implementation of large-scale sequencing techniques within healthcare.
 As new technologies mature, the aim is also to include other “omics” technologies to provide next-generation diagnostics in healthcare.